patrikduch/rust-be-websockets/README.md

 # Overview

-`rust-be-template` is a boilerplate template for a backend service written in Rust.
+`rust-be-websockets` is a boilerplate template for a backend service written in Rust.
 It provides a solid foundation with essential dependencies and configurations to streamline backend development.

 ## Features